larskouwenhoven/nycbuswatcher/README.md

 ```

 ##### todo
-2. feed logger
-    - log entire raw JSON of each API response (for later auditing),
-    - options
-        - .json text files, optionally compressed into daily bundles
-        - log JSON responses to a SQLite database [tutorial](https://devopsheaven.com/sqlite/databases/json/python/api/2017/10/11/sqlite-json-data-python.html), need to be aware how big this gets
-3. feed parser
+1. feed parser
     - build off code in test scripts
     - parse records for each vehicle with key fields TBD (lat, lon, route, timestamp....) from [MonitoredVehicleJourney](http://bustime.mta.info/wiki/Developers/SIRIMonitoredVehicleJourney)
-    - add ability to (batch) process a file or group of files (e.g. from the feed logger), or grab records from the sqlite database
+    - add ability to (batch) process archiver feeds (e.g. this should be able to take a urllib repsonse, or file(s) or query results from the archive)
-3. database
+2. database logger
     - define an ORM class for MonitoredVehicleJourney observations
-    - write
+3. feed archiver
+    - stores entire raw JSON of each API response for later re-processing
+    - option A: dump as json text files
+    - option B: store in a sqlite as JSON type [tutorial](https://devopsheaven.com/sqlite/databases/json/python/api/2017/10/11/sqlite-json-data-python.html) (need to be aware how big this file gets)

 connection ([sqlite w/ SQLalchemyORM for now?](https://medium.com/@mahmudahsan/how-to-use-python-sqlite3-using-sqlalchemy-158f9c54eb32))
 4. dockerize deployment